umr-dbs/vat-docs/src/features/search-integration.md

 ![Visualizable in VAT](media/search-vis.png)

 To search for data, users can enter a search term in the search bar and press the `Enter` key.
 This will show the search results.
-Users can filter the search results by selecting the facet _Visualizable in VAT_.
+Users can filter the search results by selecting _Visualizable in VAT_ in the menu on the left side.
 This will show only the datasets that can be visualized in the VAT system.

 ## Search baskets